mmatisko/yaml_generator/README.md

 * Ansible - for using Ansible Vault feature (encrypted input/output configuration)

 ## Installation
 No instalation required.
-Just clone this repository on target machine.
+Just need to clone this repository on target machine.

 ## Usage
 Could be used in your favourite command line/terminal application.